Send the link below via email or IMCopy

 Both pathos and ethos can be used in fallacious ways.

 Appeals to credibility can be manipulated.
-For example, ads may use celebrities rather than *relevant*experts.
+For example, ads and fake news may use celebrities rather than *relevant*experts.

 Emotional appeals can also be manipulated, particularly if the author is over-reliant on them.
 There are many types of emotional appeals, and it is important to distinguish between them (pity, fear, ridicule, flattery).